4rzael/node_packet-reader/README.md

 At this time, it just allows to see MAC addresses and signal strengths.

-Feel free to add content !
+Feel free to add contents !

+## requires

+* tcpdump

+* node v0.10.X

+* A monitor interface to read packets from

 ## License